GowerCampbell/BrightBerry-PomodoroApp/README.md

 ## 🌱 How It’s Used in Real Life

 I would use **Blueberry Bloom** daily to manage my attention and structure my learning time.
-The visual metaphor of cultivating blueberries mirrors the effort and satisfaction of growing my understanding.
-It keeps me grounded, motivated, and connected to the learning process.
+The visual metaphor of cultivating berries mirrors the effort and satisfaction of growing my understanding.
+It keeps you grounded, motivated, and connected to the learning process.

 ## ✨ Features